nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 POST http://NUXEO_SERVER/nuxeo/api/v1/upload/{batchId}/{fileIdx}/execute/{operationId}
 ```

-This way of calling an Automation operation is actually used in the default UI to manage Drag & Drop:
+This way of calling an Automation operation is actually used in the default UI to manage drag and drop:

 1. Files are progressively uploaded to the server:
     *   You can drop several sets of files,